 Weddings are notoriously stressful, expensive affairs.
-You might want to brace yourself, because the average cost of a wedding in Singapore can range anywhere between S$22,200 and S$52,800.
+Brace yourself, because the median cost of a wedding in Singapore in 2023 will cost you approximately S$37,000.

-Before we get down to the details, here are some of the most common wedding expenses that you will surely be spending on.
+To prepare you for the costs you might incur for your big day, here are some of the most common wedding expenses that you will surely be spending on.

 Common wedding expenses to take note of

-For newlyweds getting married in Singapore, some of the most common wedding expenses you need to take care of include:
+For couples getting married in Singapore, these are some of the most common wedding expenses that you will incur:

 - ROM and solemnisation fees